haiku/website/content/guides/virtualizing/aws.md

 ~/VirtualBox VMs
 ```

-- In Mac OS X environments, the files can be found here instead:
+- In macOS environments, the files can be found here instead:

 ```
 ~/Library/VirtualBox